 - Skip the custom-printed invitations and design your own, especially if you’re planning on a big wedding.

 Can you get a loan for your wedding?
-A personal loan may be one of the options available for you to fund your wedding but do make sure it is the right fit for you.
-Only take on debts you can easily manage to repay.
-Browse our website to learn more about Pepper Money wedding loans or you can also apply online today and receive a decision within minutes.
+A Pepper Money personal loan may be one of the options available for you to fund your wedding, but make sure it is the right fit for you and you only take on debts you can easily manage.

 Before you decide to apply for a personal loan, why not read these handy tips ‘5 important questions to ask about a personal loan’.